joshayoung/will-it-rain-ruby/readme.md

  * Account for difference between the time the api is called.
  * Add rubocop.
  * Make some of these methods private and remove unnecessary tests.
+ * Create a separate class for API calls and move out of weather class.